-Most motors feature a drive unit, battery pack, wiring and a control unit.
-They are usually mounted to either the rear hub (more affordable) or bottom bracket (provides smoother acceleration and more stability) and are programmed with three to five different levels of assistance to determine how much help you get from the motor.
+Motors are usually mounted to either the rear hub (more affordable) or bottom bracket (provides smoother acceleration and more stability) and are programmed with up to five different levels of assistance to determine how much help you get from the motor.

 Most new models use lithium-ion batteries.
 Check the size and quality of the battery to work out how much runtime you can get on a single charge.
 Battery power ratings are displayed in either Watt-hours (Wh) or Amp-hours (Ah).
 Under normal commuting conditions, the battery range could be anywhere from 60-150 kilometres.
 Some models also run two battery packs for an increased range.

 How long will it take to recharge the battery from empty to full?
 Most units take three to five hours.